CasperHogstrom/CasperHogstrom-Wiki/GitCommands.md

     [Link to official refrence documentation](https://www.git-scm.com/docs/git-config)

 * ### Git diff
     See the file differences which are not yet staged.
 See the file differences between the files in the staging area and the latest version present.
+Good for troubleshooting and making sure all changes are correct.
 To see differences which are not staged ```git diff```

     [Link to official refrence documentation](https://www.git-scm.com/docs/git-diff)